 Be honest with yourself about your insecurities and anxieties.
 You’d be surprised how normal they are.
 Once you acknowledge and understand them, you can prevent them from controlling you and your reactions.

 Carl Jung, another psychoanalyst, once said, “Until you make the unconscious conscious, it will direct your life, and you will call it fate.”

 Subconscious is a powerful tool that is often misunderstood and mishandled.
-It is important that we understand these mechanisms of defense, like psychological projection, in order to grow in our communication skills and take care of our mental health and the mental health of those around us.
+We must understand these defense mechanisms, like psychological projection, to grow in our communication skills and take care of our mental health and the mental health of those around us.

 This article is in no way meant to serve as a substitute for professional, psychological help.
 If you would like to speak with a professional counselor, you can speak to someone online on a website like Regain.Us.
 Get a free consultation to find out if you should seek out further help.

 Previous ArticleI Hate My Body.
 What Do I Do?

 Next ArticleHow To Manage Anger Problems: 8 Options You Have